gatsbyjs/gatsby/docs/blog/2019-03-04-new-schema-customization/index.md

   birthday: Date
 }

 # For this type both `name` and `birthday` fields will be added.
-Current default behaviour, but allows one to be explicit about it.
+Current default behavior, but allows one to be explicit about it.
 type AuthorJson implements Node @infer {
   id: ID!
 }